 Find a quiet spot.
 Close the eyes.
 Take a deep breath and get reconnected.
 Focus on things to be grateful for in life, big or small.

-This quick gratitude meditation can be done in the car before or after work, before bed, or any time during the day when you notice you are stressed out.
+Try this quick gratitude meditation when you are stressed.
+Gratitude meditation can be done in the car before or after work, before bed, or any time during the day.

 Journaling